gtiosclub/Calculator-Tutorial/P1/part1.md

 This tutorial will teach you how to build a Calculator app using Interface Builder and Storyboards.

-Github is a platform to easily save your code onto a cloud where you can track the changes you've made over time.
-It also allows others to see and contribute to your open source code.
+Github is a platform to easily save your code onto the cloud so you can track the changes you've made over time.
+It also allows other users to see and contribute to your open source code.
 If you haven't done so yet:

 1. Sign up for an account at [Github](https://www.github.com)
-2. Set up your github [SSH Keys](https://help.github.com/articles/generating-ssh-keys/)
+2. Set up your Github [SSH Keys](https://help.github.com/articles/generating-ssh-keys/)

 Then, you need to fork our Calculator-Template repository.
 Go to https://github.com/iosgatech/Calculator-Template, press the fork button on the top right, and select your own account to fork to.